make-software/casper-account-info-standard/README.md

 The [JSON Schema](schema.json) provided in this project is compatible with [JSON schema Draft 2019-09](https://json-schema.org/specification-links.html#2019-09-formerly-known-as-draft-8) and can be validated with compatible schema validators and IDEs.
-The provide template [account-info.json](account-info.json) implements the schema and can be validated against it using online tools such as [JsonSchemaValidator.net](https://www.jsonschemavalidator.net/s/OWGua5Rt).
+The provided template [account-info.json](account-info.json) implements the schema and can be validated against it using online tools such as [JsonSchemaValidator.net](https://www.jsonschemavalidator.net/s/OWGua5Rt).

 ### Schema Specification